 Former world No. 21 Wozniak will be aiming to find her form at Rogers Cup.
 A quarter-finalist in Montreal in 2012, she hasn’t played many tournaments in 2016 due to injury with her best performance coming at an ITF Challenger in Arizona in February where she reached the quarter-finals.
 Currently world No. 472, the veteran will be participating in her 11th Rogers Cup main draw.

 The world No. 32, Garcia is a promising young star.
 The 22-year-old from Lyon, France has clinched two WTA titles this year, winning at Strasbourg and Mallorca.
 She is also a top-ranked doubles player at world No. 3 with six titles including this year’s Roland Garros.
 This will be her third main draw appearance at Rogers Cup.
 In return, Tennis Canada will receive a wild card into the qualifying draw of the 2017 French Open.

-Owned and operated by Tennis Canada, Rogers Cup presented by National Bank runs from July 23-31 at Aviva Centre in Toronto and from July 22-31 at Uniprix Stadium in Montreal and will offer fans a chance to get closer to the best players of the ATP World Tour and WTA.
+Owned and operated by Tennis Canada, Rogers Cup presented by National Bank runs from July 23-31 at Aviva Centre in Toronto and from July 22-31 at STADE IGA in Montreal and will offer fans a chance to get closer to the best players of the ATP World Tour and WTA.